Skip to main content

 Covers your employees for on-the-job injuries and illness.
 In Florida, this is not optional for HVAC contractors.
 Under FL Statute 440, every construction contractor with one or more employees must carry workers comp — and that includes corporate officers and LLC members.
 HVAC falls under NCCI class code 5537.

 FL RequirementMandatory with 1+ employee.
-No exceptions for construction.
+Officer/member exemptions are limited and specific.

 Typical Cost~$5+ per $100 payroll. ~$2,672/yr avg (Insureon, 2026)